Sourdough Sandwich Bread

 Steam?
 Yes***

-*Mixing time can vary depending on mixer.
+*Mixing time can vary depending on the mixer.

 Process